MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 #### Parameters

 - **name**: Required.
 Enter the name of the iteration path.
 - **finish-date**: Optional.
 Finish date of the iteration.
-Example: "2019-06-21".
+Example: "--finish-date 2019-06-21".
 - **path**: Optional.
 Absolute path of an iteration.
 Example: \ProjectName\Iteration\IterationName.
 When not specified, adds an iteration at the root level.
 - **project**: Optional.
 Name or ID of the project.
-Example: --project "Fabrikam Fiber".
+Example:` --project "Fabrikam Fiber"`.
 - **start-date**: Optional.
 Enter the start date of the iteration path.
 Example: "2019-06-03".
 Must be earlier than the finish-date.